-Cindy Leuty Jones grew up in Kansas City, Missouri, in a poor, catholic, inner-city neighborhood.
-Her family home was like living in a half-way house where the doors were never locked, troubled classmates, cousins, and friends found a safe place to stay, sometimes moving in for months, and dinner always included a mountain of mashed potatoes.
-Cindy has also lived in Chicago, Zurich, and now resides in Los Angeles where you can most often find her at the gym or in the ocean surfing.
+I grew up in Kansas City, Missouri, in a poor, catholic, inner-city neighborhood.
+My family home was like living in a half-way house where the doors were never locked, troubled classmates, cousins, and friends found a safe place to stay, sometimes moving in for months/years, and dinner always started with a mountain of mashed potatoes.
+I’ve also lived in Chicago, Zurich, and now resides in Los Angeles where you can most often find me at the gym or in the ocean surfing.

-She married the love of her life and, for a while, attempted retirement.
-To Cindy, retirement was like being an unemployed type-A. She soon joined several charitable boards, did pro-bono graphic designs work, and organized dozens of nonprofits collateral materials into prosperous fundraising campaigns.
-Eventually, with her husband, they co-founded the Jack and Cindy Jones Youth Center.
+In 2000, I married the love of my life, Jack Jones, and, for a while, attempted retirement which means I was just an unemployed type-A. I soon joined several charitable boards, did pro-bono graphic designs work, and organized dozens of nonprofit’s collateral materials into prosperous fundraising campaigns.
+Eventually, with my husband, we co-founded the Jack and Cindy Jones Youth Center.
 The center is a 9,000 square foot facility that houses the Boys and Girls Club of Mar Vista Gardens, a branch club managed by the Boys and Girls Club of Santa Monica.
 The club has over 600 kids signed up with approximately 140 attending daily.

-Cindy is also an organ donor and organ recipient, an instructor in Animal Flow and Iyengar yoga, and does presentations on food, self-improvement, and nutrition.
-She enjoys many hobbies that include surfing, doodle drawing, photography, graphic design, writing, and making barbecue sauce.
+Other fun facts.
+I am also an organ donor and organ recipient, a Level 2 instructor in Animal Flow and Iyengar yoga, rope flow, and I frequently give presentations on food, self-improvement, and nutrition.
+I enjoys many other hobbies that include surfing, doodle drawing, photography, graphic design, writing, and making barbecue sauce, (secret family recipe).